Supporting Students through School Transitions

 In the end, common values, overcoming differences, and selflessness rule the day, but in ways that never break stride from the comic, breathless pace of this world that is infused by pre-teen hormones.
 The match of educational content to narrative format has rarely been so beautifully executed.

-Another short film centred on identity, A Field Guide to Being a 12-Year Old Girl is an innovative blend of theatre and documentary.
+An innovative blend of theatre and documentary, A Field Guide to Being a 12-Year Old Girl is another short film focussed on identity.
 Twelve 12-year old girls are given the task of investigating their own ‘species’, covering topics such as appearance, interests, and what makes them happy or sad.
-This unique film can be used as a fresh stimulus for Year 7 units on identity.
-A Field Guide to Being a 12-Year Old Girl is available to purchase through the ACTF Shop.
+Our teaching toolkit for this film is aimed at Year 6 and 7 students, with tasks related to identity and text analysis.

 Finally, the much-loved ACTF series Lockie Leonard and Mortified also explore aspects of change, including coping with the transition from being a child to a teenager, the transition to secondary school, and changes in friendships.
 Search our website’s Support Materials section for a range of teaching and learning ideas for these classic series.